 3.2.5.
 Disabling casualties

 Disabling casualties are those which make the boat unserviceable.
-If a disabling casualty is identified when the AHL is moored, the best shall not act underway the AHI is moored, the boat shall not get underway until the casualty is corrected.
+If a disabling casualty is identified when the AHI is moored, the boat shall not get underway until the casualty is corrected.
 The following is a list of disabling casualties: